Updated: June 9, 2026

 Advantages of Retiring in Portugal

-Portugal’s popularity among retirees goes beyond its affordability.
-It is a utopia of natural landscapes, rich culture, art, and high-quality cuisine.
+Portugal is more than just an affordable place to live.
+It is rich in natural beauty, traditional Portuguese culture, art, and high-quality cuisine.
 The stunning country also boasts future-forward cities and recreational activities in retirement, such as golfing, wine tasting, or simply taking in the sun and waves along the coast.

 Portugal is currently the seventh safest country in the world according to the 2025 Global Peace Index.
 It offers a stable socio-economic and political environment, ensuring a location fit for a peaceful retirement.
 English is also widely spoken in the major cities and regions, making it easier for foreigners to adapt without the pressure of learning a new language before relocating.